VaskoBoshkov/hello-world/README.md

 ---

+## Additional Considerations

+- **Security:** Production environments require hardened IAM policies, encrypted secrets management, network policies, and RBAC enforcement, which are not covered in this PoC.
+- **Rollback Strategy:** While this PoC supports rollback via Helm and Argo CD, real-world rollback needs coordination across infrastructure, data, and application layers.
+- **Observability:** Metrics, centralized logging, and tracing are essential for production monitoring but are outside this PoC’s scope and must be implemented separately.
+- **Collaboration & Documentation:** Document your migration process and involve stakeholders early to ensure alignment and smooth rollout.
+- **Extensibility:** This PoC architecture can evolve to support multi-cluster Kubernetes deployments and hybrid cloud strategies.

+---

 ## Summary

 This PoC demonstrates the **conceptual approach** and pipeline architecture needed to migrate workloads from ECS to Kubernetes (cloud or on-prem), maintaining simultaneous deployments during migration and enabling controlled cutover.

-All code and workflows are provided as a **reference baseline** and require adaptation and expansion to meet your organization's production readiness and compliance needs.
+**Important differences between this PoC and real-world production migration include:**

+- Real applications are often stateful and require shared session or connection state, which complicates weighted DNS traffic splitting.
+- Production readiness requires extensive security, monitoring, backup, and recovery setups not included here.
+- Infrastructure provisioning must be automated and standardized with IaC for production reliability.
+- Operational concerns such as RBAC, network policies, and certificate management must be addressed.

+---

+### Demo & Prerequisites Checklist

+- Kubernetes cluster provisioned with Helm and Argo CD installed and configured.
+- GitHub Actions pipelines build and push container images correctly.
+- Dual deployment toggles tested to deploy the app to ECS and Kubernetes environments.
+- Helm chart updates verified to trigger Argo CD sync and deployment.
+- Route53 or equivalent DNS weighted routing setup (demonstrable on request).
+- Failover and rollback scenarios tested via traffic weight adjustments (demonstrable on request).
+- Logs and metrics collection from ECS and Kubernetes deployments verified (demonstrable on request).
+- Argo CD UI accessible for deployment monitoring with appropriate user access configured (demonstrable on request).

 ---